Last Updated on March 22, 2022 by Grow with Bovees

 The good news is that your brown evergreen will not stay brown forever.
 As long as there is a little life left in the tree, it can be green again.

 Brown needles on a healthy tree do not need to be pruned.
-Although brown needles look like they should be dead, they are not.
-The branch of the needles will be very alive and, therefore, do not need to be pruned.
+Although brown or wilted needles look like they should be dead, they are not.
+The branch will be very much alive and, therefore, does not need to be pruned.

 Cutting these branches under the impression that they are dead will cause your evergreen tree to become thin.
-Instead, leave the branches with brown needles in place so that the green needles will come back next year.
-The green needles will grow on top of the brown needles, which is why the branches do not need to be cut.
+Instead, leave the branch with browned needles in place so that the green needles will come back next year.
+The green needles will grow on top of the brown needles, which is why the branch does not need to be cut.

 Green needles will begin to grow on their own as early as the following year; however, there are things you can do along the way to help the process.

-Each fall, you will want to water the evergreen more than normal.
-The evergreen will store the extra water to use throughout the winter.
+Each fall, you will want to water the tree more than normal.
+The tree will store the extra water to use throughout the winter.
 This will keep the evergreen from turning brown in the winter months when the ground is frozen, and water is scarce.